 With the goal to bring partners together to increase the circle of trust, share information on cyber practices and provide feedback on services suites, the two-day workshop blended vendor and regional stakeholder sessions with feedback, presentations and input from participating Agencies.
-Tima Soni, Chief Information Security Services, noted that cyber criminals are collaborating more and more and that cyber security professionals need to step up on sharing intelligence and information to keep pace with cyber criminals.
+Tima Soni, Head, Information Security Services, noted that cyber criminals are collaborating more and more and that cyber security professionals need to step up on sharing intelligence and information to keep pace with cyber criminals.
 Common Secure members here can envision a UN family to collect and share information to keep our Agencies secure and aware.
-You have a security officer now and the benefit is you should know before anyone else about incidents or vulnerabilities and thereby protect the org reputation.

 Member Agencies including IFAD, PAHO, WFP, IMD, UNDP , OSCE, UNESCO, while ADB, IOM, WFP, UNDP, UNICEF, ILO, IAEA joined remotely – in addition to participation and presentations from the Computer Emergency Response Teams from the Spanish government and the city of Valencia.